oz123/awesome-c/README.md

 ## Debugging ##

 Because we all have to do it sometimes.
-This includes various tools for making debugging easier or better, as well as libraries or code that allows better debugging work.
+Various tools for making debugging easier or better, as well as libraries or code that allows better debugging work.

 * [C-Reduce][403] - A tool that takes a large C file with a property of interest and automatically produces a much smaller C file that has the same